SolDev69/MCBash-Launcher/README.md

 # Minecraft
-Everything you need to launch Minecraft 1.5.2 anywhere.
+Everything you need to launch Minecraft legacy anywhere.

 ## Currently supported operating systems:
 - All linux distros that aren't alpine based